seagrinch/Data-Team-Portal/README.md

 # OOI Data Team Portal

 The OOI Data Team portal was developed to support the OOI Data Team's efforts to review and annotate the official datasets provided by the [Ocean Observatories Initiative](https://oceanobservatories.org), through the official [OOI data portal](https://oceanobservatories.org/data-portal/).
-This portal provides access to much of the same metadata information available in OOI Net, though the metadata information is loaded independently from various GitHub repositories via a number of python scripts, available at [datateam-portal-backend](https://github.com/ooi-data-review/datateam-portal-backend).

-The portal was developed using CakePHP

- app with a number of Python scripts to update the content in a MySQL database.
-Currently, the site takes up 377MB, but about 75% of that is logs and tmp files.
-The database is roughly 350MB.
+This portal provides access to much of the same metadata information available in OOI Net, though the metadata information is loaded independently from various GitHub repositories used by the OOI team.
+The portal was developed using the [CakePHP](https://cakephp.org) framework.
+A number of Python scripts are used to update the content in a MySQL database, and can be found in the [datateam-portal-backend](https://github.com/ooi-data-review/datateam-portal-backend) repository.

 ## Key Features